Thai Heritage & Best Islands

 This is your first free day in Koh Samui.
 Spend a leisurely day at Chaweng Beach, where you can enjoy the seascape, swim, or rent windsurfing equipment or jet ski to experience the charm of the sea.
 Various water activities such as the banana boat and parasailing are also available.

-If you want to avoid the crowds, consider taking a 15-minute taxi ride to Bo Phut Beach.
+To avoid the crowds, you can proceed to Bo Phut Beach.
 It is near a fishing village, so you will feel the local cozy lifestyle.
 Just relax on a lounge chair and enjoy the sun, perhaps while turtles, seals, and crabs are around.
 You will be spoiled for lunch choices as the beach is surrounded by seaside restaurants and cafes.
 At dusk, walk 10 minutes southeast from Bo Phut Beach to the nearby Fisherman’s Village Night Market, which is bustling every Monday, Wednesday, and Friday from 18:00 to 22:00.
 After traversing through ancient wooden houses, immerse yourself in the lively market ambiance.
 Vendors proudly show their culinary skills from fresh seafood and sizzling barbecues to Thai stir-fried noodles and tropical fruits, starting from THB 30 (USD 1) per serving.
 It is also fun to have a refreshing beer and chat with the welcoming locals.

 Meals: Breakfast